shield-xrpfinance/shieldfinance/replit.md

 # XRP Liquid Staking Protocol Dashboard

 ## Overview
 This project is a full-stack DeFi application designed for XRP liquid staking with integrated blockchain infrastructure.
 It provides a comprehensive dashboard for users to manage cryptocurrency vaults, deposit assets, track positions, monitor real-time APY, and withdraw funds.
-The platform includes smart contracts deployed on Flare Network for the $SHIELD governance token and stXRP liquid staking vault, along with XRPL Hooks for cross-chain escrow.
+The platform includes smart contracts deployed on Flare Network for the $SHIELD governance token and shXRP liquid staking vault, along with XRPL Hooks for cross-chain escrow.
 The business vision is to make DeFi on XRP accessible and efficient, tapping into the growing market for liquid staking solutions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.